 I remember that as a teenager I built a "Roamer 2" transistor radio kit that used these Ediswan transistors, although I think that they were unmarked.
 I bought the kit from an advertisement in "Practical Electronics" magazine.
 The circuit was hand-soldered along a tag board.
 It did work, but not very well.

-The XB102 and XB103 from 1956 (there never was an XB101, why not?) were AF amplifier types, with a maximum collector-emitter voltage of 35 volts and a maximum power dissipation of 90 milliwatts, and a gain range of 18-47 and 40-105 respectively.
+The XB102 and XB103 (there never was an XB101, why not?) are AF amplifier types, with a maximum collector-emitter voltage of 35 volts and a maximum power dissipation of 90 milliwatts, and a gain range of 18-47 and 40-105 respectively.
 The June 1958 letter gives their prices as 8/5d and 9/6d respectively.

-The XC101 from 1956 was an AF output type, with a maximum collector-emitter voltage of 35 volts and a maximum power dissipation of 100 milliwatts.
-Uniquely mongst Ediswan's top hat transistor types, it was unpainted.
+The XC101 is an AF output type, with a maximum collector-emitter voltage of 35 volts and a maximum power dissipation of 100 milliwatts.
+Uniquely amongst Ediswan's top hat transistor types, it is unpainted.
 The 'C' in the part number apparently designates 'power output', although the XC101 is relatively restrained in its capability.
 The June 1958 letter gives its price as 11/1d.

-What I do have is the device shown, marked XC101A, which appears to be an XC101 in the alternative construction.
+What I do have is the device on the left, marked XC101A, which appears to be an XC101 in the alternative construction.
+It is not included in any of my data books.
 Perhaps Ediswan decided not to use the part number XC111, and maybe also not XS111.
 If you have any information about the XC101A, or examples of the missing types, please

 Incidentally, the Siemens Ediswan Swan Journal number 3 volume 1, dated "Autumn 1959", shows on the cover a number of what are apparently prototype transistors in the alternative construction with plastic sleeves in a complete rainbow of colours.
-I have only ever found examples in yellow and one other colour, shown below.
+I have only ever found examples in yellow or pink, with the one exception shown on the right: a purple XB113.

 It is also a characteristic of early Ediswan types that the leads become quite corroded and brittle, and are often broken off short, frequently just under the can itself.

-This image shows a very rare device, or rather, a pair of devices.
+This image shows an unusual device, or rather, a pair of devices.
 This XC131 is a pair of Ediswan XC-type output transistors in a common heatsink.
 The prefix 'P' confirms that they were sold in a 'package', probably with an AF amplifier and an AF driver.
-There also exists a similar pair, designated XC171.
-I am seeking examples of the XC171, if you have any, please

-Ediswan did make power transistors.
+Ediswan did make some power transistors.
 By the end of 1959 they had announced the XC141, XC142, XC155 and XC156, all germanium PNP audio types.
 Sadly from the point of view of the vintage transistor enthusiast, they used the standard TO-3 'diamond' construction, rather than inventing another idiosyncratic British encapsulation.
-I only possess the XC141 shown, a 40 Volt Vce device capable of 3 Amps peak current.
-The XC142 was a 60 Volt version, and the XC155 and XC156 went to 80V and 100V, and even higher currents.
+The XC141 shown is a 40 Volt Vce device capable of 3 Amps peak current.
+The XC142 is a 60 Volt version, and the XC155 and XC156 go to 80V and 100V, and even higher currents.

-Then in late 1960 they announced the XC713 in a TO-8 construction, and the XC723 in a TO-3 can, both silicon NPN diffused junction power output devices.
-I do not have examples of either.
+Then in late 1960 they announced the XC703 in a VASCA SO-3 can, the XC713 in a TO-8 construction, and the XC723 in a TO-3 can, all silicon NPN diffused junction power output devices.

 In 1960 Ediswan issued more switching transistors, this time germanium NPN junction types in a groovy pink-sleeved version of the alternative construction.
-The XA701 had a Vce max of 24 V, Ic max of 200 mA and a typical pulse rise time of 0.35 uS.
-The XA702 had a lower Vce max of 15 V but a higher Ic max of 400 mA and an improved rise time of 0.25 uS.
-The XA703 had an even lower Vce max of 12 V, an Ic max of 400 mA, and a minimum common-base cut-off frequency of 10 MHz.
+The XA701 has a Vce max of 24 V, Ic max of 200 mA and a typical pulse rise time of 0.35 uS.
+The XA702 has a lower Vce max of 15 V but a higher Ic max of 400 mA and an improved rise time of 0.25 uS.
+The XA703 has an even lower Vce max of 12 V, an Ic max of 400 mA, and a minimum common-base cut-off frequency of 10 MHz.

 Here's an oddity: it's an Ediswan XA131, with the prefix 'F', in a TO-1 can, and marked "MADE IN USA".
 The data sheet from November 1959 describes it as a germanium PNP VHF drift transistor, for use as a local oscillator up to 250 Mhz or an RF amplifier up to 100 MHz.
 A drift transistor is a junction type with a controlled doping gradient to enhance high-frequency performance.
 The data sheet shows the TO-1 construction, but says nothing about the place of manufacture.
 Who made this device and where in the USA?
 What does the prefix 'F' signify?
 If you can answer these questions, please